windysavage/Gmail_craweler/README.md

 ```
 ### Warning
 - Please don't open the "subject_list_*.csv" file when running the script
-- Please close the access to your Gmail account
+- Please close the access to your Gmail account after running the script
 - Please check the output file and make sure there is no sensitive information or something you don't want to be seen

 ### How to close the access right